 Most newborn, infant, or baby behaviors are adorable and surprising to their parents, and they may love watching them doing it.
 However, some behaviors, such as baby headbanging, may raise concerns and worries in parents.

 Many babies and toddlers engage in headbanging as a self-comforting technique to reduce frustration, pain, or boredom (1).
 Although it can be alarming and indicate underlying problems in some cases, many babies do it as a way to self-soothe.
+Navigating the signs of baby head banging is crucial for parents, as it is a behavior commonly observed in infants and toddlers.
 Consider seeking a pediatrician’s opinion to identify the exact cause of headbanging in your baby.

 Read on to know more about the causes of baby headbanging behaviors, ways to respond to it, and when to see a doctor.